Depletion-limited Effective Hall mobility in Micrometer-Scale High-Purity Germanium Crystals: Results

-Figures~\ref{fig:mobility_hole} and~\ref{fig:mobility_electron} show the measured hole and electron mobilities as a function of crystal thickness for all USD-grown samples.
-In the bulk regime ($t>100~\mu$m), both carrier types asymptotically approach their intrinsic room-temperature limits,
+Figures~\ref{fig:mobility_hole} and~\ref{fig:mobility_electron} show the measured effective Hall mobilities for holes and electrons as a function of the crystal thickness for all USD-grown samples.
+In the bulk regime ($t>100~\mu$m), both carrier types asymptotically approach bulk-like room-temperature Hall mobility values expected for high-purity HPGe,

-consistent with established benchmarks for ultrapure Ge\cite{jacoboni1983electronic, nakano2020ultra,panth2020characterization}.
-In this regime, carrier motion is dominated by phonon scattering and is essentially independent of thickness.
+consistent with established benchmarks reported for ultrapure Ge under Hall measurement conditions~\cite{jacoboni1983electronic,nakano2020ultra,panth2020characterization}.
+In this thickness range, the electrically active conducting region occupies nearly the full geometric thickness, and carrier transport is dominated by phonon scattering, rendering the intrinsic bulk mobility effectively thickness independent.

-Below $t\approx100~\mu$m, the mobility decreases sharply as the electrically active thickness becomes comparable to the electrostatic screening length.
-This suppression originates from the reduction of the undepleted channel thickness by long-range surface fields, band bending, and Coulomb scattering associated with near-surface space-charge regions.
+A key result of this study is that the effective Hall mobility decreases sharply as the physical thickness is reduced below t = 100 µm.
+We emphasize that this behavior does not reflect a change in the intrinsic carrier mobility.
+Instead, it arises from electrostatic surface depletion, which progressively reduces the electrically active conducting thickness as long-range surface fields, band bending, and associated space-charge regions encroach into the bulk.